cancrizans/dendritic-calculus/index.md

 }
 ```

+## Conclusion

+We have converted bf to DC, therefore the latter is Turing-complete.
+Combined with the self-evident theorem that dendritic calculus is horrible to program in, I can proudly confirm its status as a [Turing tarpit](https://esolangs.org/wiki/Turing_tarpit).

 # Boundedness

-Note that a DC program cannot get the register to a depth greater than the depth of the constants in the program.
+A DC program cannot get the register to a depth greater than the depth of the constants in the program.
 If the depth of the constants is at most $d$, then we are really limited to the much smaller state space of dendrons of depth $<=d$.

 DC0, dendritic calculus bounded to depth 0, has only one state, $0$, and no way to change it.